 — Mark Twain (1867)

-It is also possible to take a third route, the Mediterranean Steps.
-But as I looked down I saw a few people going up the stairs in a very slow pace, clearly bothered by the hot sun and hungry apes.
+Apart from cable car and road (skip the mules), it is also possible to take a third route.
+As I looked down, I saw a few people going up the steep stairs in a very slow pace, clearly bothered by the hot sun and hungry apes.

 Apes?
-Yes, the mountain is filled with Barbary apes, which managed to startle even James Bond (Timothy Dalton) in the 1987 movie The Living Daylights.
+Yes, the mountain is filled with Barbary ape.
+These are the only wild monkeys in Europe.
+They even managed to startle James Bond (Timothy Dalton) in the 1987 movie The Living Daylights.
 As we walked along the paths on top of the cliff, the few places with shade were occupied by angry apes, so we continued to suffer in the relentless sun.

 We entered St. Michael’s Cave, an impressive limestone cave with provided a refreshing moment of shade.
 But the main draw of Gibraltar is of course the Rock, so we continue along the path while trying to avoid the apes.